risk-first/website/One-Size-Fits-No-One.md

 ## Methodologies Surface Hidden Risks...

-Back in the [Development Process](Development-Process) section, we introduced a toy software methodology that a development team might follow when building software.
+Back in the [Development Process](Development-Process) section we introduced a toy software methodology that a development team might follow when building software.
 It included steps like _analysis_, _coding_ and _testing_.
-And, we looked at how the purpose of each of these actions was to manage risk in the software delivery process.
+We looked at how the purpose of each of these actions was to manage risk in the software delivery process.
 For example, it doesn't matter if a developer doesn't know that he's going to break "Feature Y", because the _Integration Testing_ part of the methodology will expose this [hidden risk](Glossary#hidden-risk) in the testing stage, rather than in let it surface in production (where it becomes more expensive).

 ## ...
 But Replace Judgement